email2ify/friends/README.md

 **Profiles**

-* It covers the frontend creation of the application in regards to user profiles.
-This is to allow users to interact with the backend API via the user interface to manage their own profiles.
+* It covers the frontend application in showing the posts on profiles.
+This is to allow users owner to manage their own profiles posts.

 **Add Post**